Curating Creative Encounters: A Living Religions Playlist

 This song is a spectacular example of a remix.
 Kenny Bobien takes the old-school spiritual/freedom song “I Shall Not Be Moved” and transforms it into funky house music.
 Like a tree with deep roots irrigated by a nearby river, our souls should be deeply anchored as we strive to fill the world with justice, peace, and love.
 While our souls will not be moved (i.e., intimidated) by the forces of injustice, the driving beats of this house remix will surely make fingers snap and toes tap.

-Dr. Brad R. Braxton is the chief diversity, equity, and inclusion officer at St. Luke’s School in New York, founding senior pastor of The Open Church in Baltimore, and a curatorial advisor for the Creative Encounters: Living Religions in the U.S. program at the 2023 Smithsonian Folklife Festival.
+Dr. Brad R. Braxton is the chief diversity, equity, and inclusion officer at St. Luke’s School in New York, founding senior pastor of The Open Church in Baltimore, and a curatorial advisor for the Living Religion: Creative Encounters in the U.S. program at the 2023 Smithsonian Folklife Festival.